-A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use;

-The applicant proposes to continue to utilize the subject parcel as a recreational vehicle dealership.
-No noteworthy issues have been identified.

-- B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development. - Only a certified MAI (Member Appraisal Institute) appraisal can determine if material reduction has or will occur due to the proposed request. - C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;

-The historical land use patterns in the vicinity of the subject property are residential in character including single-family residences, single-family mobile homes and mobile home parks.
-A few vacant residential properties remain.

-The subject property and the convenience store, which abuts the subject property to the northeast are the only commercial uses along this segment of Aurora Road.

-2. actual development over the immediately preceding three years; and
+- A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use; - The applicant proposes to continue to utilize the subject parcel as a recreational vehicle dealership with outside storage of recreational vehicles owned by third parties.
+No noteworthy issues have been identified. - B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development. - Only a certified MAI (Member Appraisal Institute) appraisal can determine if material reduction has or will occur due to the proposed request. - C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns; - The historical land use patterns in the vicinity of the subject property are residential in character including single-family residences, single-family mobile-homes, and mobile home parks.
+A few vacant residential properties remain. - The subject property and the adjacent convenience store under different ownership, which abuts the subject property to the northeast are the only commercial uses along this segment of Aurora Road. - 2. actual development over the immediately preceding three years; and

-There has not been any development within a half-mile of the subject property within the last three years.

-3. development approved within the past three years but not yet constructed.

-There has not been any development approved within this area in the preceding three (3) years that has yet to be constructed.
+There has not been any development within a half-mile of the subject property within the last three years. - 3. development approved within the past three years but not yet constructed. - There has not been any development approved within this area in the preceding three (3) years that has yet to be constructed.